Keto AutoImmune Diet: Burn Fat and Inflammation

 Great protein sources are grass-fed, pasture-raised, and organic meats.
 Beef, bison, lamb, buffalo, venison, chicken, pheasant, duck and turkey are all included.
 Wild-caught fish such as Alaskan Sockeye salmon is an excellent choice.

-I am a big fan of organic bone broth or collagen proteins to use which provide the type of protein that helps make up your connective tissue and joints.
+I am a big fan of organic bone broth or collagen proteins, which provide the type of protein that helps make up your connective tissue and joints.
 In addition, hypoallergenic pea proteins can be used as well as beef protein from clean-sourced animals.

 keto autoimmune